Socotra Governorate: Economy

 The primary occupations of the people of Socotra have traditionally been fishing, bee keeping, animal husbandry, and the cultivation of dates.
+Some residents raise cattle and goats.
+The chief export products of the island are dates, ghee, tobacco, and fish.

 Monsoons long made the archipelago inaccessible from June to September each year.
 In July 1999, however, a new airport opened Socotra to the outside world all year round.
 There was regular service to and from Aden and Sana'a until the start of the civil war in 2015.
 All scheduled commercial flights made a technical stop at Riyan-Mukalla Airport.
 Socotra Airport is located about 12 km west of the main city, Hadibu, and close to the third-largest town in the archipelago, Qād̨ub.
 Diesel generators make electricity widely available in Socotra.
-A paved road runs along the north shore from Qulansiyah to Hadibu and then to the DiHamri area; and another paved road, from the northern coast to the south through the Dixsam Plateau.
+A paved road runs along the north shore from Qalansiyah to Hadibu and then to the DiHamri area; and another paved road, from the northern coast to the south through the Diksam Plateau.

-Some residents raise cattle and goats.
-The chief export products of the island are dates, ghee, tobacco, and fish.

 At the end of the 1990s, a United Nations Development Program was launched to provide a close survey of the island of Socotra.
 The project called Socotra Governance and Biodiversity Project have listed following goals from 2009: